stupns/recipe-app-api/Documentation/Setup Django Admin.md

 [ <-- 4.
 Create User Model ](Create%20User%20Model.md)
 # 5. Setup Django Admin
+Customizing the Django admin interface enhances the management and usability of the user models in the Recipe App API project.
+This documentation details the steps and rationale behind these customizations.
 ___
 ## Step 1.
 Write tests for listing users: